GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-cloud-build-cloud-run/index.md

 ## Cleaning up

-After you've finished this tutorial, you can clean up the resources you created on GCP so you won't be billed for them in the future.
+After you've finished this tutorial, you can clean up the resources you created on Google Cloud so you won't be billed for them in the future.
 To clean up the resources, you can delete the project or stop the individual services.

 ### Deleting the project